The Art of Interactive Design

 Play requires safety for the players: physical, social, financial.
 Privacy provides safety from social dangers when trying a new skill.
 One of the secrets behind the success of the personal computer is that people can use it without the embarrassment of a teaching session.

-“The Macintosh is just a toy.” […] They readily acknowledge its playful character and hold this playfulness against it.
+People who call the Macintosh “just a toy” see its playful character and hold the playfulness against it.

 A playful design philosophy will certainly indulge in occasional cuteness, although cuteness is neither a necessary nor a sufficient condition for playfulness.